PJLallen/SurgBlood/README.md

 ## Usage
 ### Train&Test
 - To train and evaluate our BlooDet on single GPU by following command,the trained models will be saved in savePath folder.
-You can modify datapath if you want to run your own datases.
+You can modify datapath if you want to run your own datasets.
 ```shell
 bash trainAndEvaluate.sh
 ```